The Morey Corporation

 Linux Containers

-Additionally, Linux containers play a key role in IoT because they enable isolated application failures, efficient updates, and a flexible workflow for many industries.
-Linux containers offer virtualization solutions at the operating-system level.
+Additionally, Linux containers play a key role in IoT because they enable isolated application failures, efficient updates, and flexible workflows for many industries.
+Linux containers offer virtualization solutions at the operating system level.

 Private 5G Networks

-Compared to a public 5G network, a private one allows for quality-of-service-based priority access because it is managed by the organization’s site.
-Key features of private 5G networks that appeal to IoT are enhanced mobile broadband, Ultra Reliable Low Latency Communications (URLLC), and massive Machine Type Communications.
+A private 5G network allows for quality-of-service-based priority access compared to a public one because it is managed by the organization’s site.
+Key features of private 5G networks that appeal to IoT are enhanced mobile broadband, Ultra-Reliable Low Latency Communications (URLLC), and massive Machine-Type Communications.

 How to Leverage IoT Solutions